havannam/Evilginx-3-PHISHLET-LAB/README.md

 #### We also added Puppeteer to Evilginx and added some modifications to the http_proxy.go and phishlet.go.
 It turned out to be a juicy mod.

 ____________________
 We decided to make a good mod for Evilginx.
-By adding Evil Puppet to it / Sending notifications via Discard / Module for generating PHISHLETs, collecting configurations via Burp Suite [ Functionality:
+By adding Evil Puppet to it / Sending notifications via Discord / Module for generating PHISHLETs, collecting configurations via Burp Suite [ Functionality:

 Template Generation: The module can create various violet templates that mimic legitimate websites.
 Content Customization: The user can customize text, images, and other elements to make the phishlet more believable.